 Also, those who recant could face criminal charges for falsifying information to law enforcement.
 Similarly, those who fail to attend court could be held in contempt by the court.
 This would then result in a warrant for arrest.

 The process following a domestic violence situation can be confusing and emotionally challenging.
-Please contact our law firm of experienced criminal defense attorneys to help guide you as the process moves forward.
+Learn what you can expect while navigating a domestic violence charge by contacting our law firm of experienced criminal defense attorneys.

 Stephanie Achenbach received her Bachelor of Arts degree from Michigan State University is 1996.
 As a political science major, she focused on world politics and studied abroad at the University of London, London, England.
 Ms. Achenbach her Juris Doctor degree from Michigan State University – Detroit College of Law in 2000.
 Admitted to practice by the State Bar of Michigan in 2000, she is also admitted to the Federal District Court for the Eastern and Western Districts of Michigan and the United States Court of Appeals for the Sixth Circuit.